puzzle/ops-techlab-rancher/labs/35_certificaterotation.md

 ![Rotate certificate](../resources/images/rotatecertificate.png)

-And then you can select to rotate all certificates at once or only rotate indiviual
+You can decide to rotate all certificates at once or only indiviual ones.

 ![Rotate certificate - all services](../resources/images/rotatecertificatedialog.png)

-Click on Save to rotate the certificates.
-The cluster will go into update mode, wait until the cluster is ready again.
+Click on `Save` to rotate the certificates.
+The cluster will go into update mode, where you have to wait until it is ready again.

-Beaware, after the certificates are rotated, the Kubernetes components are automatically restarted.
-You should do this inside a maintenance window.
+Be aware that after the certificates are rotated, the Kubernetes components are automatically restarted.
+You should do this within a maintenance window.